-Experience in sales and

-marketing enables the

-directors to provide valuable

-advice and oversight over

-our ads business, sales and

-marketing activities and growth strategy.
+Experience in sales and marketing enables the directors to provide valuable advice and oversight over our ads business, sales and marketing activities and growth strategy.

-9 Directors

-Management

-experience enables our

-board to provide advice,

-guidance and assess the

-performance of our own

-management and workforce.

 Global

 Experience leading large, global companies and teams helps the directors to advise us on our international growth and expansion.